Minkowski Tensors of Anisotropic Spatial Structure: Anisotropy Measures

-The analysis of alignment of biopolymer networks illustrates the potential of the MT approach for structure characterization of cellular and porous materials, and demonstrates its applicability to voxelized experimental data.
+The analysis of alignment of biopolymer networks illustrates the potential of the MT approach for structure characterisation of cellular and porous materials, and demonstrates its applicability to voxelised experimental data.
 The MT approach can shed light on systems with a similar spatial structure that exhibit subtle anisotropy effects, such as fibrous biological materials \cite{Breidenbach:2007}, porous materials\cite{SchroederTurk:2011b}, and metal foams \cite{SaadatfarEtAl:2011}.